Nagendra1997/mesibo-documentation/index.md

 7. Authorization so that only rightful people can join the conference

-In the following sections, we will learn how to use Mesibo APIs to achieve this.
+In the following sections, we will learn how to use mesibo APIs to achieve this.
 We will be using two types of mesibo APIs:

-1. Mesibo backend APIs for administrative tasks such as creating groups, adding participants, etc.
+1. mesibo backend APIs for administrative tasks such as creating groups, adding participants, etc.
 2. mesibo Real-time APIs for real-time conferencing and streaming.
 These APIs are on the users’ side.

 Let's get started.